-- Necessary medical supplies. - Skilled Care that is provided by or supervised by a registered nurse in your home. - More information on outpatient rehabilitation/habilitation services provided in your home is under Rehabilitation Services - Outpatient Therapy later in this chapter.
+- Coverage for: - Necessary medical supplies. - Skilled Care that is provided by or supervised by a registered nurse in your home. - More information on outpatient rehabilitation/habilitation services provided in your home is under Rehabilitation Services Outpatient Therapy later in this chapter.

-Must be ordered by a Physician.
+- Must be ordered by a Physician.

+- The Plan does not cover:

-- Custodial Care. - Private duty nursing.
+- Custodial Care.

+- Private duty nursing.